opentofu/opentofu/docs/state_encryption.md

 ## User-facing effects

 Unless the user explicitly specifies encryption options, no encryption will take place and OpenTofu will continue to function as before.
 No forced encryption will take place.
-Furthermore, regardless of the encryption status, other functionality, such as state management CLI functions, JSON output, etc. remain unaffected and will be readable in plain text if they were readable before.
+Furthermore, regardless of the encryption status, other functionality, such as state management CLI functions, JSON output, etc. remain unaffected and will be readable in plain text if they were readable as plain text before.
 Only state and plan files will be affected by the encryption.

-Users will be able to specify their encryption configuration both in HCL and via environment variables.
+Users will be able to specify their encryption configuration both in code and via environment variables.
 Both configurations are equivalent and will be merged at execution time.
 For more details, see the [environment configuration](#environment-configuration) section below.

 When a user wants to enable encryption, they must specify the following block: